 Recovery seems impossible when done alone.
 A person recovering from an addiction needs constant support from their loved ones.
 Also, the friends and family need to know the problems their loved one must endure.
 They must work hand in hand to motivate their loved one to stick to the recovery plan.

-No one chooses to be an addict.
+The probably most crucial point of what People Recovering from Addiction Wish You Knew: No one chooses to be an addict.
 In most cases, addiction starts with drugs prescribed by the doctor to cure a medical illness.
 Gradually, these prescription drugs alter the way a brain function.
 The individual might continue taking those pills as prescribed to feel “okay” and function properly, but in no time, he becomes addicted to them and starts craving for high dosages.

 Addiction does not always develop over time.
 Sometimes all it takes is a single experiment with a substance capable of causing instant addiction, such as Hallucinogenic drugs and methamphetamines.
 One dosage of these drugs can cause a lifetime problem of addiction.